sumukhbhandarkar/reactive-programming/README.md

    d.
 General : 1000 : GL1, GL2, GL3, GL4, ...
 GL1000 : Rs.
 999/- each <br>
    e.
 VIP : 100 : V1, V2, V3, V4, ...
 V100 : Rs.
 9,999/- each <br>
    f.
 VVIP : 50 : VV1, VV2, VV3, VV4, ...
 VV50 : Rs.
 12,999/- each <br>
-3. Will simulate launch of event and APIs to trigger event booking through APIs.
+3. Will simulate launch of event and APIs to trigger event booking through APIs. <br>
+4. Number of total seats and seat map will be loaded onto a database <br>
+   a.
+300 + 400 + 600 + 1000 + 100 + 50 = 2450 seats in total <br>
+   b.
+Create 6 tables, named after each of the seat types. i.e Gold, Silver, Bronze, General, VIP and VVIP <br>
+   c.
+Columns would be: Seat number, bookingTime, userName, amountPaid, paymentGatewayUsed, status
+5. One user can book a maximum of 4 tickets.

-Goal:
+#### Goal:
 1. Be able to provide easy and hassle free booking experience.
 2. Should not overbook the seats.
 3. Should be able to handle payment gateway (will use a simulation that will work like one) -- giving a standard timeout randomly <Br>